 The server should try to approximate the viewing rate, but may restrict the range of scale values that it supports.
 The response MUST contain the actual scale value chosen by the server.

 If the server does not implement the possibility to scale, it will not return a Scale header.
-A server supporting Scale operations for PLAY or RECORDSHALL indicate this with the use of the "play.scale" or "record.scale" option tags.
+A server supporting Scale operations for PLAY SHALL indicate this with the use of the "play.scale" feature-tags.